What Does Inc Mean?

 Corporations can exist as long as they want, regardless of who is running it.
-People can step down, management can be shaken up, presidents can come and go.
-It doesn't matter.
-In addition to being ‘immortal’, corporations' shareholders are protected from personal liability.
-They are only responsible for as much as money they have invested in the company.
+People can step down, management can be shaken up, presidents can come and go, it doesn't matter.
+In addition to being immortal, corporations' shareholders are protected from personal liability.
+They are only responsible for as much of the money they have invested in the company.
 Whatever the company does or how much debt it has, shareholders would only ever lose what they have put in.
-However, if they knowingly and willingly doing something wrong or illegal, they are then fully personally liable, so whatever assets they have personal or otherwise, are fair game in court.
+However, if they knowingly and willingly do something wrong or illegal, they are then fully personally liable, so whatever assets they have, personal or otherwise, are fair game in court.

-Lastly, corporations are not taxed as highly as individuals, but there are some disadvantages to that (more below).
+Lastly, corporations are not taxed as highly as individuals, but there are some disadvantages to that.

 Disadvantages of Corporate Form

-Close corporations are a variation of regular corporations, but they are not required to have a board of directors, and are only allowed only a set number of stockholders.
-In the past, this option was mainly used by small, family owned businesses.
+Close corporations are a variation of regular corporations, but they are not required to have a board of directors and are only allowed a set number of stockholders.
+In the past, this option was mainly used by small, family-owned businesses.
 This option is rarely used these days because most small businesses elect to go with the LLC option instead.